NashTech-Labs/AzurePipelineNpmPackages/README.md

-# Azure Pipeline for Uploading Files to Azure Blob Storage
+# Azure Pipeline for Installing Npm Packages

 This Azure Pipeline script is designed to to install and publish npm packages or to run an `npm` command.
 Supports `npmjs.com` and authenticated registries like Azure Artifacts.